VPA (Valproic acid) HDAC inhibitor

 In vitro

-In vitro Valproic acid (VPA), like lithium, activates Wnt-dependent gene expression, but unlike lithium, VPA does not inhibit GSK-3β in vivo.
-VPA can inhibit GSK-3β-mediated phosphorylation of a CREB peptide in vitro.
-VPA may activate Wnt-dependent gene expression through inhibition of HDAC, which in turn leads to both increased expression of β-catenin and de-repression of Tcf/Lef (as well as activation of other HDAC-regulated genes).
+Like lithium, valproic acid (VPA) activates Wnt-dependent gene expression, but unlike lithium, it does not inhibit GSK-3β in vivo.
+This compound can inhibit GSK-3β-mediated phosphorylation of a CREB peptide in vitro.
+It may activate Wnt-dependent gene expression through inhibition of HDAC, which in turn leads to both increased expression of β-catenin and de-repression of Tcf/Lef (as well as activation of other HDAC-regulated genes).
 In vitro, VPA can stimulate glutamic acid decarboxylase, which is involved in GABA biosynthesis, and inhibit GABA transaminase, succinic semialdehyde dehydrogenase, and α-ketoglutarate dehydrogenase, enzymes involved in GABA degradation[1].
-Valproic acid relieves HDAC-dependent transcriptional repression and causes hyperacetylation of histones in cultured cells and in vivo.
+It relieves HDAC-dependent transcriptional repression and causes hyperacetylation of histones in cultured cells and in vivo.
 VPA induces differentiation and/or apoptosis of carcinoma cells, PML-RAR-transformed hematopoietic progenitor cells and leukemic blasts from AML patients[2].
-In addition to selectively inhibiting the catalytic activity of class I HDACs, VPA also induces proteasomal degradation of HDAC2[3].
+In addition to selectively inhibiting the catalytic activity of class I HDACs, it also induces proteasomal degradation of HDAC2[3].

 NCT Number Recruitment Conditions Sponsor/Collaborators Start Date Phases